 Humanities Labs encourage us to move beyond the classroom and embrace the world as an ideal learning space.
 Museums and archives expand that learning space and offer new experiences, while our community or region can become a “classroom without walls.”
 The lab definition is flexible enough to incorporate a variety of contexts and approaches.
 Labs must move beyond the traditional classroom experience typically associated with the humanities to involve some combination of experimentation, observation, hands-on learning, creating new knowledge, public dissemination of that knowledge, and creative production.
 Labs are sometimes divided into the following groups:

-- Fieldwork: e.g. on-site History of Native Americans in Maine/N.E.
+- Fieldwork: e.g. on-site History of Native Americans in Maine/N.E.; or

 Proposals are invited from all departments and programs in the Humanities, and other humanistic disciplines broadly defined.
-Courses must be taught in the 2019-20 academic year.
-Applicants should submit a proposal that includes:
+Courses must be taught in the 2020-21 academic year.
+The proposal should include the following:

-- a list of outside contacts or potential fieldtrips, if appropriate
+- a list of outside contacts or potential fieldtrips, if appropriat; and

-The deadline for application is November 30, 2018.
-Decisions will be made by January 15, 2019.
-Applications will be reviewed and voted on by the Center’s Advisory Committee.
-Please email applications, and any questions, to [email protected]
+The deadline for submitting proposals for 2020-21 Humanities Lab grants is October 15, 2019.
+Proposals will be reviewed and voted on by the Center’s Advisory Committee in the November meeting.
+Please email proposals, and any questions, to [email protected]